Thinking about adoption?

 Please consider your options carefully; a decision to permanently sever the legal ties between a child and their birth parent is a serious one.
 Adoption may or may not be the most suitable option for your family.
 For example, it may be more appropriate to seek an alternative to adoption or to pursue the adoption once the child has turned 18 through adult adoption.
 If you are interested in pursuing step-parent adoption please contact Family Information and Adoption Services for further information.

 16. I am a foster carer; can I apply to adopt the child in my care?

 17. Can a relative apply to adopt a child?

 It is possible in some circumstances for a relative to adopt a child.
 A relative is defined as grandparent, sibling or uncle or aunt of the person to be adopted.
 Before an application for an adoption order can be made to the Family Court of Western Australia, the Chief Executive Officer of this department must approve the placement of the child, for the purpose of adoption.
 An adoption order will only be made by the court if it is satisfied that adoption is preferable to other orders, (for example a parenting order) the courts are able to make, and it is also satisfied that there are good reasons to redefine relationships within the child’s family in the way that an adoption order would do.
-For further information please contact Fostering and Adoption Services.
+For further information please contact Adoption Services.

 Unless the child to be adopted is in Australia and is a permanent resident adoption by a relative is not possible (Section 65 Adoption Act 1994).
-For further information please contact Fostering and Adoption Services.
+For further information please contact Adoption Services.